curtwarfield/duplicacy-guide/docs/index.md

 # Introduction

 [Duplicacy](https://duplicacy.com) is state-of-the-art backup tool that has extensive cloud support.
-It also supports local disks and your own SFTP servers.
+It also supports local disks and your own **sftp** servers.

 Duplicacy is available as a web-based GUI or as a command line tool.
-The software does require a license but the command-line interface (CLI) version is free for personal use.
+The software does require a license but the **command-line interface** (CLI) version is free for personal use.

 We’ll be using the **CLI** version for this tutorial.